 Disaster recovery grants of up to $15,000 are now available to small businesses and not-for-profit organisations in LGAs affected by the NSW bushfires that have occured from 31 August 2019.
-To find out if you are eligible view the LGAs affected visit the RRA website.
+To determine your eligibility, please refer to the list of Local Government Areas (LGAs) that have been affected.

-The Volunteer Firefighter Payment is for eligible volunteer firefighters who are self-employed or employed by small and medium businesses, and have lost income.
-Payments of up to $300 per day, with a total cap of $6000, will be available in the 2019–2020 financial year.
-The payments are tax-free and not means-tested.
+Eligible volunteer firefighters who are self-employed or work for small and medium-sized businesses and have lost income can apply for the Volunteer Firefighter Payment.
+In the 2019-2020 fiscal year, these firefighters can receive up to $300 per day, with a total limit of $6000.
+These payments are tax-free and don’t require income verification.
 More information is available on the Service NSW website.

 Emergency grants are open across Australia to people whose primary place of residence has beendestroyed or rendered permanently uninhabitable as the result of bushfires from 1 July 2019 to 28 February 2020.
 The Red Cross are providing Bereavements Payments, Emergency Grants, Repair Grants, and Injury Grants.
 Grants will be open until 30 April 2020 (extended until 30 June).
 For more information visit the Australian Red Cross website or call 1800 733 276.

 St Vincent de Paul are offering Financial Hardship grants and Significant House Damage grants.
-Vinnies can also provide: food and grocery vouchers; clothing and bedding; toiletries and essentials; fuel vouchers; emotional support; and referrals to other services.
+In addition, Vinnies offers various forms of assistance, including food and grocery vouchers, clothing and bedding, toiletries and essentials, fuel vouchers, emotional support, and referrals to other services.
 Find out more by calling 13 18 12 or visit the St Vincent de Paul website.